 ROTC provides you the opportunity to study at a traditional college or university and receive a degree in a field you choose, while preparing you to lead the greatest Army in the world as a commissioned officer.

 Military Science or ROTC is an elective based program that consists of two parts: basic and advanced.

-Basic Course classes allow you to take a look at the opportunities that becoming an officer offer without any obligation.
-However, once you become a junior and enter into the Advanced Course or you decide to take an ROTC scholarship you will have to serve time as an officer in the Army Reserve, Army National Guard, or on active duty.
+Basic course classes allow you to take a look at the opportunities that becoming an officer offer without any obligation.
+However, once you become a junior and enter into the advanced course or you decide to accept an ROTC scholarship, you will have to serve as an officer in the Army Reserve, Army National Guard or on active duty.

-If you would like to know more complete our Request for More Information questionnaire.
+If you would like to know more complete our request information form.